Lateral Rotation Mattress vs. Alternating Pressure Mattress: Key Differences Explained

 Mechanism of Action

-A lateral rotation mattress works by rotating the patient laterally, typically up to 40 degrees from side to side at predetermined intervals.
-This movement facilitates continuous pressure redistribution, preventing prolonged compression on any single area of the body (Sundin & Wasserman, 2020).
+lateral rotation mattress works by rotating the patient laterally, typically up to 40 degrees from side to side at predetermined intervals.
+This movement facilitates continuous pressure redistribution, preventing prolonged compression on any single area of the body (Sundin and Wasserman, 2020).

 Clinical Benefits

-• Lateral rotation assists in reducing pulmonary congestion, making it beneficial for patients prone to pneumonia, chronic obstructive pulmonary disease (COPD), and other respiratory complications (Thompson & Kelechi, 2019).
+Lateral rotation assists in reducing pulmonary congestion, making it beneficial for patients prone to pneumonia, chronic obstructive pulmonary disease (COPD), and other respiratory complications (Thompson and Kelechi, 2019).

-• Effective in preventing and treating Stage I-IV pressure injuries by alleviating prolonged pressure on bony prominences (EPUAP, 2019).
+Effective in preventing and treating stage 1 to stage 4 pressure injuries by alleviating prolonged pressure on bony prominences and supporting wound healing through restored perfusion (EPUAP, 2019).

-• Beneficial for patients who require frequent turning but cannot be manually repositioned due to medical conditions or caregiver constraints (Gefen et al., 2020).
+Beneficial for patients who require frequent turning but cannot be manually repositioned due to medical conditions, postoperative limitations, or caregiver constraints (Gefen et al., 2020).

 Limitations

-• Patients who require a highly inclined position (above 30°) for medical reasons may face increased fall risk (NPIAP, 2021).
+Patients who require a highly inclined position (above 30 degrees) for medical reasons may face an increased fall risk (NPIAP, 2021).

 Alternating Pressure Mattress (APM)